 Not all input is User Needs

-Costs, brand colors, production constraints are examples of important design input that are not necessarilly User Needs.
-I usually recommend my clients to add an additional Design Control type for Stakeholder Needs in order to pick up this input which definitely influences the design, although not always being required to be verified or validated.
+Costs, brand colors, production constraints are examples of important design input that are not necessarily User Needs.
+I usually recommend to my clients that they add an additional Design Control type for Stakeholder Needs in order to pick up this input which definitely influences the design, although it is not always required to be verified or validated.

 When setting up the validation activities, you must be explicit about what you intend to validate and explicitly define the criteria applied to make this selection.
 By separating the input in the two mentioned Design Control Types makes it easy to explain which Design Controls are intended for validation (User Needs) and which are not (Stakeholder Needs).